-A special type of label that displays a countdown or count-up timer.
+A label that displays a countdown or count-up timer.

 Use a timer object to configure the amount of time and the appearance of the timer text.
 When you start the timer, WatchKit updates the displayed text automatically on the user’s Apple Watch without further interactions from your extension.
 To know when the timer reaches 0, configure a